manasidek/Pewlett-Hackard-Analysis./README.md

 - The complete data is stored in a csv file.
 The link is [Retire_Titles](https://github.com/manasidek/Pewlett_Hackard_Analysis/blob/main/Data/retirement_titles.csv)

 - On this list, further analysis was performed to filter employees who were promoted or were transfered to a different department during the tenure.
 The analysis also checks if the employees are currently working with Pewlett-Hackard.
-The below image is the list of employees who are up for retirement.
+The below image is the list of employees who are up for retirement along with their titles.

 ![Unique Titles](https://github.com/manasidek/Pewlett_Hackard_Analysis/blob/main/Images/unique_title.png)